OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 1. It Lives in Your Favourite Chat App

-This is the insight at the heart of OpenClaw's design: the best interface for an AI assistant isn't a new app, it's the chat app you already have open all day.
+This is the insight at the heart of OpenClaw's design: the best interface for an AI assistant is not a new app, it is the chat app you already have open all day.
 OpenClaw works natively in:

 2. Persistent Memory That Builds Over Time